-Notes to 2022 Director Compensation:
+Notes to 2023 Director Compensation:

-1. Represents the fair value at date of grant of awards made under the Share Unit Plan and Option Plan determined using the closing price of the Shares on the TSX on the trading day prior to the grant date.

-2. Mr. Dengler and Mr. Kim resigned from the Board during 2022, as a result of which certain share-based and option-based awards expired unvested during 2022.

-- 3. Directors fees for Mr. Kim and Mr. Jeong were paid to KHNP Canada Energy Ltd. - 4.
-Directors fees for Ms. Traub were paid to Cassels Brock & Blackwell LLP, and included BC PST. - 5.
-Includes additional fees of \$6,800 earned by Ms. Volker for attendance at SOX meetings in 2022:
+- 1. Represents the fair value at date of grant of awards made under the Share Unit Plan and Option Plan determined using the closing price of the Shares on the TSX on the trading day prior to the grant date. - 2.
+Mr. Jeong resigned from the Board during 2023, as a result of which certain share-based and option-based awards expired unvested during 2023. - 3.
+Directors fees for Mr. An and Mr. Jeong were paid to KHNP Canada Energy Ltd. - 4.
+Directors fees for Ms. Traub were paid to Cassels Brock & Blackwell LLP, some of which included BC PST. - 5.
+Includes additional fees of \$6,400 earned by Ms. Volker for attendance at SOX meetings in 2023.